Everyone always says to diversify using real estate, but how do you actually do it?

 How to vet real estate deals info here.

 I highly recommend checking out www.biggerpockets.com for their real estate educational resources, which are excellent - including a great forum and a podcast.
-They also have a great intro document to real estate and if you sign up for an account, a FREE introductory course on real estate investing.
+They also have a great intro document to real estate.

 Many physicians are interested in crowdfunding opportunities, because it comes with less hassle than owning property directly yourself, and want the benefit of having experienced eyes picking out the opportunities.
 Real estate syndication deals are one way to get around this and still get many of the benefits.
-But not everyone has access to people that they trust with whom they can engage in syndicate deals or they may not have the capital to invest in these (often $25-50k), and therefore, real estate crowdfunding sites have become very popular.
+But not everyone has access to people that they trust with whom they can engage in syndicate deals or they may not have the capital to invest in these (often 50k+), and therefore, real estate crowdfunding sites have become very popular.
 They allow you to invest smaller sums of money and pick out your investments.
 Additionally, on some of them, you do not have to be an accredited investor, which most syndicates require (this is not a certification, but a set of criteria you have to meet).
 Those are most of the pros.
 Cons: There may be more middleman fees than some syndicates you find yourself.
 Additionally, these sites are incentivized to maintain quality for reputation purposes, but may not have skin in the game for results of the opportunities but rather for getting investors.
 I often recommend signing up for some of these sites (free to sign up, no obligation to invest) to get an idea of what kinds of deals and returns are out there, and to get used to looking at how to vet deals.